How to Visit the Canola Fields in York (Legally!)

 Canola begins flowering in August and into September, but flowering times can vary depending on the season and location.
 I recommend contacting the York visitor centre before your trip or keeping up to date on Facebook.

-PetTeet Park is usually open to visitors from mid-August until mid-September.
-Here are the dates it was open from the previous few seasons so you can get a sense of how long the season usually operates for.
+PetTeet Park is usually open to visitors from mid-August until late September.
+Here are the opening dates from the previous few seasons so you can get a sense of how long the season usually lasts:

 • In 2023, PetTeet Park was open from 19 August until 24 September